 The national association worked in tandem with Oklahoma’s Speech-Language-Hearing Association to secure a salary supplement for school-based SLPs and audiologists who are nationally certified.
 Oklahoma’s Board of Examiners for SLPs and Audiologists supports these efforts, so the state can attract and retain qualified hearing specialists in its schools.

-Salaries for Speech-Language Pathologists in Oklahoma and Its Regions
+Salaries for Speech-Language Pathologists in Oklahoma by City and Region

 Tulsa: